MicrosoftDocs/sql-docs/docs/reporting-services/reporting-services-data-alerts.md

 |Alerting administrator|Manage Alerts|View a list of all data alerts saved on the SharePoint site and delete alerts.|

 ##  <a name="DiagnosticsLogging"></a> Diagnostics and logging
- Data alerts provide a number of ways to help information workers and administrators keep track of alerts and understand why alerts failed and help administrators make use of logs to learn which alert messages were sent to whom, number of alert instances sent, and so forth.
+ Data alerts provide many ways to help information workers and administrators keep track of alerts and understand why alerts failed and help administrators make use of logs to learn which alert messages were sent to whom, number of alert instances sent, and so forth.

 ### Data Alert Manager
  Data Alert Manager lists alert definitions and error information that help information workers and alerting administrators understand why the failure occurred.
 Some common reasons for failure include: